boldbi/bold-bi-docs/docs/faq/how-to-connect-polymorphic-databases-in-bold-bi.md

 layout: post
 title: How to connect polymorphic databases? | Bold BI Docs
 description: Learn the steps of how to connect polymorphic databases using Google Cloud SQL in Embedded Bold BI's Web designer to create & embed powerful dashboards.
-canonical: "/faq/how-to-connect-polymorphic-databases-in-bold-bi/"
+canonical: "/cloud-bi/faq/how-to-connect-polymorphic-databases-in-bold-bi/"
 platform: bold-bi
 documentation: ug
 ---

 # How to connect polymorphic databases in Bold BI

-The Bold BI application allows you to connect polymorphic databases within Bold BI.
+Bold BI application allows you to connect polymorphic databases in Bold BI.
 Polymorphic databases can create a single instance and access multiple databases.

 ## Supported polymorphic databases in Bold BI